Juan: [appearing from closet] Wait! [...] That is my twin brother, Rodrigo!

 - Salomé.
 A Mexican remake of the 1977 Chilean telenovela La Colorina, which was previously already remade in Mexico in 1980 as Colorina.
 A cabaret dancer has an affair with the son of an affluent family and ends up pregnant with his child.
 His overbearing mother proposes to pay her for giving them her child, but after at first reluctantly agreeing, she decides to keep the baby and runs away; years later, the couple rekindles their relationship.
 One of the most famous roles of Edith González, the actress who played the title role, and who was also in Corazón salvaje and the 2008 version of Doña Barbara.

 - Teresa: Another Mexican telenovela where the main character, desperate to leave a life of poverty, becomes a manipulative Gold Digger.
 The original story, aired in 1959, has had one film version and four television remakes (the latest and most popular remake was aired in 2010).

-- La Reina Del Sur, adapted from a novel by Arturo Pérez Reverte, is a telenovela about a poor woman who ends up becoming the biggest drug trafficker in Mexico.
-It was so popular that it got an English language remake, Queen of the South.
+- La reina del sur, adapted from a novel by Arturo Pérez Reverte, is a telenovela about a poor woman who ends up becoming the biggest drug trafficker in Mexico.
+It was so popular that it got an English-language remake:

 - Kassandra, a classic tale of Switched at Birth which become the most famous telenovela in the world during the early Nineties.

-- Esmeralda (and its similarly-titled imitators Topacio and Ruby): all are about poor, blind women named after gemstones.
+- Topacio (and its similarly-titled imitators Esmeralda and Ruby): all are about poor, blind women named after gemstones.